-Best Eats In The Daintree
+Best Restaurants In The Daintree Rainforest

 This region grows some of the best produce of Australia.
 Indulge in the local delights, going right to the source!
 Be sure to try some Daintree Tea, produced within the park itself.
 Supporting local growers and fuelling your rainforest adventures.